-For a very long time, I saw the trap bar deadlift as the inferior counterpart to barbell deadlifts.
+Full disclosure: for a long time, I viewed the trap bar deadlift as the inferior counterpart to barbell deadlifts.
 As my knowledge of training evolved (as did my preferences and abilities as a coach), I came to realize that there is a time and place for the trap bar deadlift in training.

 At its worst, the trap bar can provide a similar enough stimulus to the upper back, spinal erectors, quadriceps, hamstrings and glutes, compared to a straight bar deadlift.
 It is certainly not the exact same movement, but it is a great tool for those with limited mobility who struggle to pull weights off the floor.

 At its best, the trap bar can serve to reinforce leg drive off the floor while providing a great novel training stimulus, which can have a fantastic carryover to the straight bar deadlift.

 Nevertheless, the trap bar is a valuable tool that is worth keeping in your toolbox, and if you are a barbell purist like I used to be, then it is certainly an exercise worth experimenting with.

 New to Deadlifts?
 No Problem.

 Beginners can benefit from learning the basics of bracing and creating tension, as well as using leg drive to push the floor away, by choosing the trap bar for deadlifts.

 The technique is much simpler to understand, which enables virtually anyone to build strength with a lower risk of injury due to the simplicity of the movement.

 Using the low handles on the trap bar (the ones at the same height off the floor as the contraption itself) provides a greater range of motion compared to the higher handles.
 This effect mimics a deficit deadlift, where greater demand is placed on the knee extensors (quadriceps) thus making it a great tool for developing strength off the floor.